openmod/openmod/docs/devdoc/concepts/commands.md

     public async Task OnExecuteAsync()
     {
-        if (await CheckPermissionAsync("subpermission") == PermissionGrantResult.Grant)
+        if (await CheckPermissionAsync("child.permission") == PermissionGrantResult.Grant)
         {
-            //User have the subpermission
+            //User have the child permission
         }
         else
         {
-            //User do not have the subpermission
+            //User do not have the child permission
         }
     }
 }